HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 ## SWAP

 The SWAP gate is used to change the positions between two qubits.
-For example the SWAP gate is used by many compilation routines if the given connectivity on the quantum computing device is limited and the qubits need to be remapped in order to run a quantum program successfully on the quantum computing hardware.
+For example, the SWAP gate is used by many compilation routines if the given connectivity on the quantum computing device is limited and the qubits need to be remapped in order to run a quantum program successfully on the quantum computing hardware.
 The full matrix form is given by

 \\[
  U = \begin{pmatrix}